-QA Engineer & Meme Curator
+Content Engineer II & Meme Curator

 Colin’s hybrid skillset with both a development background and QA background has been essential to keep the VR train bug free and chugging along at optimal framerate!
 Fun fact: Colin McInerney, first of his name, usurped the title of “Meme Curator” with a level of custom emoji that overwhelmed the studio.

 Chris dual-wields both sides of the brain to concoct silly physics, silly art, and very serious code.
 His mastery of floppy joint physics is essential to the development process.

 Ryan skillfully caught our eye at Owlchemy by injecting his own level into one of our games.
 How he did this will forever be lost to time, and is possibly a state secret.
 We hired him with hopes we can one day acquire this divine wisdom… and he’s a fantastic developer.